-Our intensive writing camps feature top instructors, engaging activities, and small-group mentoring (with 1 teacher for every 4 students).
+Our intensive writing camps feature top instructors, engaging activities, and small-group mentoring (with one teacher for every four students).
 This is NOT your typical summer school.

 What are Great Valley Writing Camps?

 Each summer, top educators gather at a few school sites in south San Joaquin county, transforming empty classrooms and computer labs into active, vibrant learning centers.
 The two-week writing camps offer unique opportunities for young authors and college-bound students to develop their writing and publishing talents.

 At the camps, students develop skills through a variety of teacher-guided activities.
 Each day, they attend lessons, interact with personal writing mentors, explore multimedia technology, and collaborate with peers.
 They blend traditional writing methods with digital publishing.
 With guidance and support from mentors, the students learn to recognize their strengths and tackle writing difficulties as they polish, present, and publish their works.

 The writing camps follow a “workshop” approach that emphasizes both teamwork and individual responsibility: teachers and students interact in a collegial environment that supports productivity and learning.
 Students benefit not only from an intensive focus on writing instruction, but also from close, personal interaction with teachers.
 As active members in a community of writers, students share their words with a variety of readers and listeners, and this can spark dramatic acceleration in their writing skills.

 Teachers have plenty of one-on-one time to assess each writer's needs and provide guidance.
 Each teacher mentors no more than four students – sometimes just two or three!

 As a result: